List of Hillsong worship leaders: Darlene Zschech

-Darlene Zschech is arguably the most well-known of Hillsong's musicians.
-She is the former worship pastor (1995–2007) and the longest-serving member of Hillsong's worship team.
+Darlene Zschech is the former worship pastor (1995–2007) and the longest-serving member of Hillsong's worship team.
 She and her husband, Mark, became the new senior pastors of Hope Unlimited Church on the Central Coast of New South Wales.
 She continues, however, to be part of Hillsong Church and remains a key member of the church's senior leadership team alongside Hillsong's former senior pastors Brian and Bobbie Houston.
 Zschech continues to lead worship at key Hillsong events throughout the year, including being a part of the executive team for the Colour Your World Women's Conference and the annual Hillsong Conference, while also continuing to lead tours with the Hillsong Team around the world.
 She still remains the senior lead vocal on all of Hillsong's annual live albums and many other Hillsong songs, including Hillsong's single "It is Well with My Soul", a remake of the traditional hymn with all the proceeds going towards the victims of the 2011 Queensland Floods.
 Zschech also continues to host the Creative Worship stream at Hillsong Conference, and has written over 80 songs of praise and worship that have been published by Hillsong Music alone.